AmitKulkarni9/API-Security/README.md

 # Solution
-This is a Python based API-Security framework containing ApiSecurityHeader.py script which will check the required Security response headers are present and contains the required value.
+This is a Python based API-Security framework containing ApiSecurityHeader.py script which will check the above mentioned Security response headers are present and contains the required value.
 The script will work for ANY API provided.
 It supports both get and post method.

 # Reference